laabratory/laabratory.github.io/_posts/entropy.md

 Here's [a desmos](https://www.desmos.com/calculator/hsxokrr2to) with the function.

 We see some interesting behavior.
 For a small number of trials, the entropy is small, but increases then rapidly drops to 0.
-This illustrates (to some extent) the value of repeated trials.
-I was curious to how this compared to something like the or standard deviation.
-The results are vastly different (let me know if I did something wrong in computing 😅)
+The fact that the entropy rises for the first couple trials illustrates that entropy rises as more cases are possible (you can have a greater range of values in a binomial random variable of 2 trials than on 1 trial).
+The fact that it eventually limits to 0 shows us the value of repeated trials in increasing our certainty and thereby reducing entropy.